 The use, possession, consumption, or display of weapons, firearms, or explosives is strictly prohibited on the premises of the college.
-Weapons include, but are not limited to the following: rifles, shotguns, ammunition, handguns, air guns, BB guns, bowie knives, daggers switchblade knives, butcher knives, metallic or brass knuckles, explosives (including dangerous chemicals), water guns, play guns, firecrackers, propelled missiles, fireworks.
-The possession or use of items that resemble guns, knives, or other weapons are also strictly prohibited.
+Weapons include, but are not limited to the following: rifles, shotguns, ammunition, handguns, air guns, BB guns, bowie knives, daggers switchblade knives, butcher knives, metallic or brass knuckles, explosives (including dangerous chemicals), water guns, play guns, firecrackers, propelled missiles, fireworks and/ or stun guns.
+The possession or use of items that resemble guns, knives, or other weapons is also strictly prohibited.
 When course content and classroom assignments require the use of such items, Divisional Deans should give prior written approval to the Director of Student Engagement as a matter of record.
 (Expulsion)

 4.60.
-Drug Testing.
+DRUG TESTING.

 The college has the authority to order a drug and/or alcohol test on any student carrying a Coahoma Community College ID.
-If campus Police, housing staff, or the administration of the Division of Student Engagement deems that based on the appearance of the student being under the influence of a control substance that caused he/she to commit an act unbecoming of the college's Code of Conduct, a test may be ordered.
+If campus Police, housing staff, or the administration of the Division of Student Engagement deems that based on the appearance of the student being under the influence of a controlled substance that caused he/she to commit an act unbecoming of the college's Code of Conduct, a test may be ordered.
 Furthermore, if the drug test is positive and based on the student given Due Process, a judicial council of the college can suspend or expel a student that it feels poses a threat to the campus community for any of its owned or rented facilities.
-(Failure of testing will be just cause for immediate Suspension/Expulsion)
+(Failure of testing will just cause for immediate Suspension/Expulsion)

-4.70 Anti-Bullying Policy
+4.70 ANTI-BULLYING POLICY

-We believe that all students have the right to live and be educated in an environment which is supportive, caring and safe, and where there is mutual respect, courtesy, kindness and co-operation.
-Bullying is anti-social behavior, which threatens the fundamental principles of Coahoma Community

-College, and it will not be tolerated.
+We believe that all students have the right to live and be educated in an environment that is supportive, caring, and safe, and where there is mutual respect, courtesy, kindness, and cooperation.
+Bullying is antisocial behavior, which threatens the fundamental principles of Coahoma Community College, and it will not be tolerated.
 This policy has been developed with due regard to the duties and obligations under existing legislation and public sector duties for the safeguarding and the well-being of all students.